 MARY MCMYNE has published poems, stories, and essays in venues like Gulf Coast, Chattahoochee Review, Ninth Letter, Cimarron Review, Southern Humanities Review, and Painted Bride Quarterly.
 Her debut poetry chapbook, Wolf Skin (Dancing Girl Press, 2014), won the Elgin Chapbook Award.

-She is the recipient of the William Faulkner-William Wisdom Prize for a Novel-in-Progress and a Sustainable Arts Foundation Promise Award for her fiction.
-Additional support for her writing has been awarded by Vermont Studio Center, the Marguerite McGlinn National Prize for Fiction, New York University, and Louisiana State University.
-She edits fiction for Border Crossing and poetry for Faerie Magazine.
+Her fiction has won the Faulkner-Wisdom Prize for a Novel-in-Progress, a grant from the Sustainable Arts Foundation, and a National Endowment for the Arts Parent Fellowship to Vermont Studio Center.
+Additional support for her creative writing has been provided by the Marguerite McGlinn National Prize for Fiction, New York University, and Louisiana State University.
+She edits prose for Border Crossing and poetry for Enchanted Living.